 From industry to academia — building AI that works.

-MS candidate in Artificial Intelligence at Hawaii Pacific University (Spring 2026).
+MS in Artificial Intelligence from Hawaii Pacific University (2026).
 A decade in tech.
 Pivoted to AI in 2021.
 Now formalizing production experience through academic research.

 About Tao An (安涛)